g1obal/CHAMP/README.md

 and smaller contributions by other postdocs, students, and collaborators.

 ## Fork Information
-Currently, CHAMP is maintained and distributed via a Subversion repository.
-If you wish to use the most recent version of this program, please contact one of the principal authors.

 This fork is created for 2D systems of quantum dots starting from CHAMP version 3.08.2 (SVN Revision: 733).
 It is specifically modified and tested for finite sized artificial superlattices.